boyter/boyter.org/content/posts/sloc-cloc-code.md

 }
 {{</highlight>}}

 Another place to save some time was to add caches for certain actions.
 An example would be getting the extension of a file.
 Its pretty common to have multiple files with the same name.
-As such a cache to save the processing can dramaticly speed things up at the expense of some memory.
+As such a cache to save the processing can dramatically speed things up at the expense of some memory.
 A simple benchmark shows that the gains are not insignificant.

 ```
 BenchmarkGetExtensionDifferent-8                                          200000              6077 ns/op
 BenchmarkGetExtensionSame-8                                             10000000               138 ns/op
 ```

-The final thing I looked to optimise was the printing code.
+The final thing I looked to optimize was the printing code.
 While generally it was not an issue I noticed that if the files option was used it would take a considerable amount of time processing the lists.
 I was using https://github.com/ryanuber/columnize/ for this and while it worked well the additional overhead was a problem.
-I poked through the code and the slowdown was because it takes in any length and organises the values into a column it needs to loop the input a few times in order to know output sizes.
+I poked through the code and the slowdown was because it takes in any length and stuffs the values into a column it needs to loop the input a few times in order to know output sizes.

-However I could work out the sizes in advance, or just define them and avoid those addtional loops.
+However I could work out the sizes in advance, or just define them and avoid those additional loops.
 As such I rolled my own formatter.
-Well aware that string concaternation is usually very slow, a quick search showed that https://stackoverflow.com/questions/1760757/how-to-efficiently-concatenate-strings-in-go there are quite a few ways to do it in Go.
+Well aware that string concatenation is usually very slow, a quick search showed that https://stackoverflow.com/questions/1760757/how-to-efficiently-concatenate-strings-in-go there are quite a few ways to do it in Go.
 Thankfully someone included a benchmark of the common ways to do it.

 ```
 BenchmarkConcat-8                1000000             64850 ns/op